Shop Subscribe

 Arts & Crafts

-With the rise of the industrial revolution came the ability to mass produce everything from furniture to home décor items.
-Although more readily available and less expensive, these items were, by definition, all exactly the same, and not always produced with the highest quality standards.
-The artists of the time, who cherished individual expression and beauty above all, revolted in the form of an artistic movement called Arts and Crafts.
+With the rise of the Industrial Revolution came the ability to mass-produce everything from furniture to home décor.
+Although more readily available and less expensive, these items were, by definition, all exactly the same and not always produced with the highest quality standards.
+The artists of the time, who cherished individual expression and beauty above all, revolted in the form of an artistic movement called the Arts and Crafts movement.

 Tagged With: Art Lesson Plans